 Swimming & Boating

 The camp wraps around a picturesque lake which has two sandy beach waterfronts, one for the younger campers and one for the older campers, along with a small fleet of canoes, kayaks, sailboats, paddleboats, and windsurfers.
-We have a floating water trampoline as well as a “Jungle Joe,” a floating climbing pyramid.
-For summer 2016 we are excited to add an elaborate floating obstacle course!
+We have a floating water park that includes an obstacle course, water trampoline, a “Jungle Joe” (a floating climbing pyramid), and lots more!

 New campers who sign up for boating learn basic canoeing and sailing techniques, while campers with more knowledge and experience are able to work with our boating staff to learn more advanced skills.

 Campers learn how to shoot and digitally edit photos that they will be proud of.
 Campers learn the basics of photography, including composition, lighting, and framing, while also having an opportunity to learn about and utilize digital editing software that will allow them to adjust and enhance their photographs.
 The chug culminates with each camper producing a final project which will be displayed around camp, and every camper takes home a CD containing all of their work.

 Campers have the opportunity to produce mini-movies starring themselves and their friends!
 Campers learn how to handle and use a digital video camera.
 They come up with a story-line, write a script, and learn how to storyboard.
 Actors are assigned parts, and the kids learn about filming and frame composition.
 Campers then learn how to use our digital editing software, as they edit their raw footage into the final video, adding any special effects necessary.
 The final film is burned to DVD, a copy of which is given to each camper to take home.